...And Justice for All (album): Mixing

-At the instruction of Hetfield and Ulrich, Newsted's bass guitar was made almost inaudible.
-According to Rasmussen: "After Lars and James heard their initial mixes the first thing they said was, 'Take the bass down so you can just hear it, and then once you've done that, take it down a further three dBs.'
+At Hetfield and Ulrich's instruction, Newsted's bass guitar was made almost inaudible.
+According to Rasmussen, "After Lars and James heard their initial mixes the first thing they said was, 'Take the bass down so you can just hear it, and then once you've done that, take it down a further three dBs.'
 I have no idea why they wanted that, but it was totally out of my hands."
 In 2009, Hetfield said that the bass was obscured as the basslines often doubled his rhythm guitar, making the instruments indiscernible, and because his "scooped" guitar sound took a lot of low-end frequencies.
-As per Newsted, the bass sound achieved had little low end to begin with, with Hammett adding that it interfered with Hetfield's guitar sound when blended together, so they turned the bass down.
+As per Newsted, the bass sound achieved had little low end to begin with, with Hammett adding that it interfered with Hetfield's guitar sound when blended, so they turned the bass down.

 Newsted was not satisfied with the final mix and was unhappy that the bass was inaudible.
 Thompson was also unhappy, and blamed Ulrich for the decision; he tried to quit the project, but was blocked by management.
-Rasmussen said in 2018: "I'm probably one of the only people in the world, including Jason and Toby Wright, the assistant engineer, who heard the bass tracks on And Justice for All, and they are fucking brilliant."
+Rasmussen said in 2018, "I'm probably one of the only people in the world, including Jason and Toby Wright, the assistant engineer, who heard the bass tracks on ...And Justice for All, and they are fucking brilliant."
 In 2019, Hetfield and Ulrich said they had mixed the bass low not to belittle Newsted, but because their hearing was "shot" following heavy touring and so they "basically kept turning everything else up until the bass disappeared".
-Newsted added they did not fully understand at the time how frequencies worked in the mix.
-They decided not to adjust the mix for the remastered 2018 reissue, saying: "These records are a product of a certain time in life; they're snapshots of history and they're part of our story...
-And Justice for All could use a little more low end and St. Anger could use a little less tin snare drum, but those things are what make those records part of our history."
+Newsted said they did not fully understand at the time how frequencies worked in the mix.

+Fans have remixed the album using audio equalization or by adding their own bass parts, such as the ...And Justice for Jason project uploaded to YouTube.
+Rolling Stones Kory Grow noted how the bass parts were separated in the mix for the video game Guitar Hero: Metallica, which Grow believed some fans used for their own remixes.
+In 2013, Newsted received a remix of the album with the bass parts intact from a fan; while showing appreciation for the effort, he believed the right version of the album was released.
+In 2026, he said that the album should never be officially remixed.

+Composition

 Music

 We took the Ride the Lightning and Master of Puppets concept as far as we could take it.
 There was no place else to go with the progressive, nutty, sideways side of Metallica, and I'm so proud of the fact that, in some way, that album is kind of the epitome of that progressive side of us up through the '80s.